SourabhGPatil/Jal-in-One-App/README.md

 PROBLEM NO.05 –
 The water board officers/employees have to visit the areas of the city to issue the water bill to each household and collect it.
 This analogue system of collecting bills is inefficient.

+# Objectives of the project
+The main aim of this project is to provide an application that will act as the one-stop solution to all the water supply problems of a household and help the society as a whole to conserve water.
+This project will be very useful in remote areas on India that are yet not having a 24 hours water supply and are dependent on their local water body for the supply of drinking water.
+The objectives of the project are:
+➢ Notify the users on what day and time their particular sector is getting the drinking water supply.
+➢ Notify the users if there are any delays in the water supply.
+➢ Provide an interface for the users to check their water bill and also notify them about the bill’s due date.
+➢ Ease in accessing the contact information of a sector’s water supply contractor/officer.
+➢ Reduce the dependency on the traditional way of paying the water bill by digitalizing the process.